 We just could not get enough of the Ahi tuna around the island, and although I didn’t try it myself, I’m taking my boyfriend’s word for it that Sansei’s Panko Crusted Ahi Tuna Roll was to die for.

 I was told to go here from one of my best friends and it was SO GOOD.
-The shaved ice is so sweet, soft and refreshing… but it’s also light enough that you don’t feel guilty afterwords.
-I chose tropical fruit flavors such as Passion Fruit, Coconut and Pineapple.
+The shaved ice is so sweet, soft and refreshing… but it’s also light enough that you don’t feel guilty afterward.
+I chose tropical fruit flavors such as Passion Fruit, Coconut, and Pineapple.
 Seriously, if you’re in Maui, try this!

 Maui Brewing Company is such an enjoyable spot in Kihei.
 You can sit outside and get a great view of the mountains, or get a tour inside!
 The variety of beer is impressive, I enjoyed all of the sour and fruity flavors.
 The staff is also very pleasant and informative, we had a fantastic time here!

 Quite the name for a beach, but the views here are spectacular.
 The entrance to this beach is a steep staircase.
-If you wander past the beach entrance a little ways you can find a nice nature walk filled with prehistoric looking trees and wild roosters.
+If you wander past the beach entrance a little you can find a nice nature walk filled with prehistoric-looking trees and wild roosters.
 Be cautious at this beach when the surf is rough because there are rocks in the water.

 We came here on an unusually windy day, but the views driving here were captivating.
-The sand on big beach is a beautiful glistening gold that is wide and stretching.
-The beach is lined by tall palm trees and lava rock points, and other islands are in the view.
+The sand on Big Beach is a beautiful glistening gold that is wide and stretching.
+The beach is lined with tall palm trees and lava rock points, and other islands are in the view.
 The water is a crystal clear sparkling blue color.
 This is a local’s favorite.

 Black Sand Beach